Coffee Processing Defined

 In the washed process, a freshly harvested coffee cherry is sorted for ripeness, then mechanically depulped.
 Most of the fruit is removed during depulping, but some mucilage continues to cling to the seed.
 The next step, fermentation, naturally breaks down the remaining fruit’s grip on the seed.
 Fermentation times range from 12-36 hours, depending on weather.
 The coffee is then washed in fresh water to remove the last bits of fruit.
 Next the coffee is slowly dried on patios, raised beds, or in mechanical driers until it reaches 10-12% moisture.

 Finally, the thin protective parchment layer is removed to reveal the green coffee bean that will eventually be exported and roasted.
 The washed method often produces clean, mild tasting coffee with good acidity and subtle flavor notes.
 Washed process coffee is common in Latin American and African countries, and less common in Indonesia.
-For those of you familiar with bulletproof coffee, choosing coffees that have utilized the washed process will be your best bet.
-Our friends at Wild Measure made their own version using our Peru Rutas del Inca.
-Check out their recipe here.

 Natural Process (AKA Dry Process)

 A freshly harvested coffee cherry is laid out in the sun to dry.
 After the fruit is totally dry, it is removed.
-Finally, the thin parchment layer is removed to reveal the green coffee bean that will eventually be exported and roasted.
+Finally, the thin parchment layer is also removed to reveal the green coffee beans that will eventually be exported and roasted.
 This method is inherently more risky and can often result in tainted flavors in the cup.
 Naturally processed coffees also rely on visual sorting for ripeness in contrast to water sorting in the washed process (ripe cherries sink, unripes float).
 As a result natural coffees often have more quakers, or underripe beans, then washed coffees.
 This method produces full bodied coffee with mellow acidity and ripe fruit notes.
 The natural process is most common in Brazil, Ethiopia, and Yemen.

-Pulped Natural (AKA Honey Process in Costa Rica)
+Pulped Natural (AKA Honey Process)

 The Pulped Natural process is a hybrid of the washed and natural processes.
 A freshly harvested coffee cherry is sorted, depulped, and then set out to dry with some of the fruit still clinging to the seed.
 When the coffee dries to 10-12% moisture, the parchment layer is removed and the green beans are bagged for export.
 Brazil is known for producing coffee with this method.
-This method is also common in Costa Rica, where it is called the Honey Process, or Miel in Spanish.
+This method is also common in El Salvador or Costa Rica, where it is called the Honey Process, or Miel in Spanish.
 Pulped natural coffees tend to have slightly more body and less acidity than their washed counterparts.

 Wet Hulled (AKA Giling Basah)